UF-Design-Build-Fly/PCB-Shield-Design/Reference Files/README.md

 ## Viewing PCBs
-If you do not Altium Designer go to Altium Viewer to view the files under "Import Files": https://www.altium.com/viewer/#features
+If you do not have Altium Designer go to Altium Viewer to view the files under "Import Files": https://www.altium.com/viewer/#features

 ### Things to remember
 - 1 mil = 1 thousandth of an inch